 To establish that a business or not-for-profit has faced or is likely to face the relevant fall in turnover, most would be expected to establish that their turnover has or will likely fall in the relevant month or quarter (depending on their Business Activity Statement reporting period) relative to their turnover in a corresponding period a year earlier.
+Universities will need to meet the turnover decline test by comparing their projected turnover for the six month period of January to June 2020 with turnover for January to June 2019.

 Turnover is calculated as it is for GST purposes, and is reported on Business Activity Statements.
 It includes all taxable supplies and all GST free supplies but not input taxed supplies.
 For registered charities, they may also include donations they have received or are likely to receive in their turnover for the purpose of determining if they have been adversely affected.
-Registered charities can elect to exclude government revenue from the turnover test.
+Charities other than schools and universities can also elect to exclude government revenue from the turnover test.
+The core Commonwealth Government financial assistance provided to universities must be included in the turnover test for these entities.